-The Home Office settlement announcement for 2016/17 stated that PCCs should plan on the basis that their direct resource funding (comprising government grants and precept added together) will remain broadly at flat cash levels when compared with 2015/16, throughout the comprehensive Spending Review (CSR) period.
+The Home Office settlement announcement for 2017/18 stated that Police and Crime Commissioners should continue to plan on the basis that their direct resource funding (comprising government grants and precept added together) would remain broadly at flat cash levels when compared with 2015/16, throughout the CSR Period.

-However, the Police and Crime Commissioner for Northumbria received a cash reduction to the Police Grant settlement of 0.6% for 2016/17 that represented a further loss in government funding of £1.250 million.
-The Home Office has made an assumption that any cut that it makes to grant funding over the CSR period will be offset by an increase in the Council Tax Precept levied on local taxpayers, in order to "maintain overall funding in flat cash terms".
+The Police and Crime Commissioner for Northumbria received a cash reduction to the Police Grant settlement of 1.4% for 2017/18 that represented a further significant loss in government funding of £3.000 million.
+The government required each Police and Crime Commissioner to increase Council Tax by the maximum amount under referendum principles in order to maintain the flat cash settlement, passing the cost of funding reductions on to local tax payers.